SovereignCloudStack/website/_i18n/en/jobs/knowledge-management.md

 In this role, you will

-* be part of the OSB Alliance team that leads and organizes the efforts to define, implement, validate (CI/CD), document and disseminate the SCS open source software stack
+* be part of the (fully remote) OSB Alliance team that leads and organizes the efforts to define, implement, validate (CI/CD), document and disseminate the SCS open source software stack
 * orchestrate a cross-cultural and cross-company team of engineers that